fedecaccia/mssql-to-csv/README.md

     };

     var options = {
-        ignoreList: ["sysdiagrams"], // tables to ignore
+        ignoreList: [], // tables to ignore
-        tables: [],                  // empty to export all the tables
+        tables: [{name:"trades"}], // empty to export all the tables
         outputDirectory: 'somedir',
         log: true,
-        header: false                // true to export column names as csv header };
+        header: false, // true to export column names as csv header
+	// queryString is optional, and was added by me after forking the original project mssql-to-csv
+        // by default mssql-to-csv-query run 'select * from <each table in tables>'
+	queryString: 'select * from trades where id>0'
+    };

     mssqlExport(dbconfig, options).then(function(){